 27. Power Hammer

-This is a huge, stationary hammer that uses compressed air to move a piston up and down.
+This is a huge, stationary type of hammer that uses compressed air to move a piston up and down.
 It is used primarily for blacksmithing and forging hot steel into specific shapes.
-Usually, you use this hammer to get the general shape of the material and then go at it with a blacksmithing hammer.
+Usually, you use this hammer to get the general shape of the material, and then go at it with a blacksmithing hammer.

 They are enormous and very expensive.

 This is a heavy-weight claw hammer.
 It has a straight claw instead of a curved one and can rip apart materials during demolition, which is where it gets its name from.
 Out of all niche hammers, this one is probably on the more common end.
 Most contractors have one, and homeowners may consider purchasing one if they do a lot of DIY projects.

 A rock hammer is not used for smashing rocks, despite its name.
 Instead, it is a small tool that is used for careful excavation, like what is done at historical and geological sites.
 It can break small rocks, remove vegetation, and create small holes.
 It is often called a geologist’s hammer because that’s who usually uses it.

 This hammer is more like a vertical pick than an actual hammer.
 It is used for removing scale, rust, and other sorts of hard coatings—typically from boilers.
 There are many versions of this hammer, including pneumatic ones.